wpilibsuite/frc-docs/source/docs/contributing/frc-docs/build-instructions.rst

 Once Python is installed, open up Powershell.
 Then navigate to the frc-docs directory.
 Run the following command: ``pip install -r source/requirements.txt``

-Install the missing MikTex packages by navigating to the frc-docs directory, then running the following command from Powershell: ``mpm --verbose --require=@miktex-packages.txt``
+Install the missing MikTex packages by navigating to the frc-docs directory, then running the following command from Powershell: ``miktex --verbose packages require --package-id-file miktex-packages.txt``

 Linux (Ubuntu)
 ^^^^^^^^^^^^^^